PROJECT:

 Chloride Studies

-Monitoring the effects of road salts on nearby creeks
+Monitoring the effects of deicing salts on nearby streams

 Each year, over 20 million metric tons of road salts are applied to roads across the United States.
 The use of road salts and other de-icing agents is particularly prevalent in the Midwest and Northeast where winters are long, snowfall is abundant, and the pressure to maintain clear and safe roads is widespread.